Saved by the Bell: Saved by the Bell: The College Years

-Following the conclusion of Saved by the Bell, an idea came out of a focus group for Saved by the Bell: The New Class, in addition to creating a new cast of characters, to continue the story of the original Saved by the Bell cast.
+Following the conclusion of Saved by the Bell, an idea came out of a focus group for Saved by the Bell: The College Years, in addition to creating a new cast of characters, to continue the story of the original Saved by the Bell cast.
 The new show aired in prime time and feature only Zack, Slater, and Screech from the original cast attending the fictional California University and living in a suite with a new cast of girls.
 Kelly later joined the cast after the pilot.

 Although the premiere garnered decent viewership, ratings quickly declined against the competition of Full House and Rescue 911, two well-established, popular shows in prime time.
 Saved by the Bell: The College Years was ultimately cancelled after only one season of nineteen episodes.
 The events of the final episode would lead directly into the second Saved by the Bell film: Saved by the Bell: Wedding in Las Vegas.